How Cold Should an RV Air Conditioner Get? Let’s Find Out!

 Summer is here!
 You’re on vacation and want to make the most of it.
 In this regard, the RV will be your best friend.
 But what about how cold should an RV air conditioner get?

-A specific temp change depends on the inside temperature of the RV.
+A specific temperature change depends on the inside temperature of the RV.
 So, it is challenging to define.
 Air conditioners’ output should be 15-20 degrees colder than the air that they draw in from the outside.
-Let’s find out more information now.
+If the air temperature in your home is 75 degrees, the air flowing out of your vents should be between 55 and 60 degrees.
+The air should be near this area to not lead to problems.

 What Factors Influence the Coolness of an AC?